Retain your Current Room

 If you are thinking about moving off-campus or participating in a different phase of Room Selection you should not retain your room until you are sure that's where you want to live next year.
-After noon on March 18th the retain your current room option will no longer be available on the Room Selection application.
+After 12 p.m. noon on February 18th the Retain Your Current Room option will no longer be available on the Room Selection application.

 Residents who wish to retain their rooms must do so during this window of time.
-After March 18 at 12 p.m., retaining ones' current room will no longer be an option.
+After February 18 at 12 p.m. noon, retaining ones' current room will no longer be an option.

 Who can retain?

 In general, upper-class students who are not in special interest housing, a first-year area, or an RA/CA room are eligible to retain their rooms (although there are some exceptions.)
-Upper-class students residing in a designated RA or CA room, special interest housing area, an ADA (handicapped accessible) room or suite, or any space that Housing and Dining Services needs to use for other purposes for the next academic year are NOT retainable.
+Upper-class students residing in a designated RA or CA room, special interest housing area, an ADA (handicapped accessible) room or suite, graduate student spaces, or any space that Housing Services needs to use for other purposes for the next academic year are NOT retainable.

-First-year residents are NOT eligible to retain their current housing assignment regardless of where they live (including those first-year students who are living in traditionally upper-class buildings.)
+First-year residents are NOT eligible to retain their current housing assignment except for those current living in Morewood Gardens.

 Upper-class residents will be able to log in to the retention form to see whether or not they are able to retain their room.
 If your room is not eligible to be retained you will receive an error message.
 Students who are currently studying abroad cannot retain, since they do not have an assignment to retain.